nirantak/infra-automation/README.md

 - `inventory.ini` (replace IP address with your server's IP, or use `127.0.0.1` and add `connection=local` at the end if you're running it on the machine you're setting up).
 - `group_vars/<group>.yml` to update the config for any host group from the inventory.
+- `roles/raspberry_pi/files/sample.env` for any secrets to be passed to docker-compose.

 ---